Skryge/epidemic-simulation/README.md

 INCREASES LINEARLY WITH THE NUMBER OF PARTICLES.
 So, the program is fluid for a reasonable number of particles (8 x 50 for example) but is worse than the Optimized Matplotlib script when trying to reach the goal.

-I expect that using OpenGL still imply a linear increase, but I hope the slope is smaller because OpenGL should use use a part of the GPU (unlike PyQtGraph used alone).

   - Method : PyQtGraph + OpenGL
-Improvable part :.....
+Improvable part : It is much faster (x10 the non-improvable part when executing "the goal") because OpenGL takes avantage of a part of the GPU (unlike PyQtGraph used alone).
+It is still not enough fluid to me but problem comes from the non-improvable part, so it seems there is nothing to do more.
+Problem -> it is difficult to display a graph with title, legend, add annotations because of 3D; find a good scale, moving the camera, etc.

+Next step : Vispy or ...

 -----